 Historical Background to Jesus

 That Jesus existed and died a public death that has altered the course of history is certain.
-Secular history records several references to Jesus and the impact he made on the world in his day.
+Secular history records several references to Jesus and his impact on the world in his day.
 Let’s look at two.

 The Roman governor-historian Tacitus made a fascinating reference to Jesus when recording how the Roman Emperor Nero executed 1st century Christians (in CE 65), whom Nero charged with burning Rome.
-Here is what Tacitus wrote in 112 CE:
+Here is what Tacitus wrote:

 Tacitus confirms that Jesus was: